wuvt/orthrus/README.md

 # orthrus

-Orthus is the brother of Kerberos, but with only two heads.
+Orthrus is the brother of Kerberos, but with only two heads.
 It's also a library that abstracts authentication against WUVT's central authentication, which is currently LDAP.

 ### License